 Venue

 Sport:

 Location:

 Emergency Personnel

 Present:

 On-Call:

 Emergency Equipment Location On-Site

 Nearest AED:

 First Aid Kit:

 Items for proper care of blood-borne pathogens:

 Ice or chemical ice packs, water and towels:

 Player Medical Information:

 Other equipment as deemed necessary by local circumstances and qualifications of available personnel:

 Communication

 Access to 911:

-Access to on-call emergency medical personnel:
+Access to 911:

-Role of First on the Scene: 1.
+Access to on-call emergency medical personnel: Role of First on the Scene: 1.
 Control scene (gain access to athlete) 2.
 Initial assessment (to determine breathing, consciousness, pulse status) 3.
 Detailed assessment (to determine extent of injury/illness) 4.
 Send designated coach to summon help if needed: a.
 EMS: Call 911 b.
-Athletic Trainer: Call Athletic Training Room or Cell: 5.
-Initiate immediate care to the sick or injured athlete EMS Access: If EMS is called provide directions/access to scene Directions to site/location:
+Athletic Trainer: Call Athletic Training Room or Cell: